 Once participants artwork had been completed they were invited to have their design printed onto a T-Shirt free of charge.

-Thom from Future Platforms (sporting his Nokia N8 T-Shirt).
+Thom from Future Platforms (sporting his design whilst speaking at the conference

 Selection of artworks created in the Nokia Lounge on Friday & Saturday